 - a.
-Confirm the Notice of Hearing does not contain any PII other than the enrollee's first initial, last name, and truncated HICN. - b.
-Confirm the fax machine on the other end is secure, meaning the fax machine is located where only the intended recipient(s) can receive the fax or is in a limited access environment (for example, faxing to a Part C QIC fax machine located in an access-restricted area).
+Confirm the Notice of Hearing does not contain any PII other than the beneficiary's first initial, last name, and truncated HICN. - b.
+Confirm the fax machine on the other end is secure, meaning the fax machine is located where only the intended recipient(s) can receive the fax or is in a limited access environment.
 If not secure, alert the recipient prior to sending to ensure the recipient is waiting at the fax machine. - c.
 Immediately remove the documents with PII from the fax machine after sending. - d.
 Wait for the transmission completion notification.